-- 1) The building is designed to provide as a minimum 1 hour vertical fire resistance and 30 minutes horizontal fire resistance between dwellings.
-This is not possible in communal areas due to open plan staircase. - 2) The premise does not have sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire in communal areas due to open plan staircase. - 3) There are no communal doors fitted with automatic closing devices other than the final exit doors.
-These are checked on a regular basis by Caretaking Teams as part of their checks.
+- The building is designed to provide as a minimum 1-hour vertical fire resistance and 30 minutes horizontal fire resistance.
+This is not possible in communal areas due to open plan staircase. - 2) The premise does not have sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire in communal areas due to open plan staircase. - 3) All communal doors are fitted with automatic closing devices that are checked on a regular basis by Caretaking Teams as part of their checks.
 Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s). - 4) All service cupboards to communal landings are lockable.
 Keys are held centrally unless containing resident's meters - 5) A variety of methods / materials have been used to achieve firestopping including Rockwool, foam and intumescent pillows.

-6) Individual flat doors are a mixture of FD30s rated composite and FD30 rated timber fire door construction.
+6) Individual flat doors are FD30s rated composite fire door construction.
+However, it was noted that flats 18 and 20 have additional non fire rated doors.